A 2nd ex-Memphis officer accused in the fatal beating of Tyre Nichols is changing his plea

 The three other fired officers — Tadarrius Bean, Demetrius Haley and Justin Smith — remain charged with federal civil rights violations, in addition to second-degree murder and other offenses in state court.
 They have pleaded not guilty to all the charges.
 The state trial has been postponed until after the federal trial.

+Erica Williams, a spokesperson for Shelby County District Attorney Steven Mulroy, said their office will continue coordinating with federal authorities and "will share more updates as soon as possible — ensuring that it does not compromise the investigation."

 An attorney for Martin, William Massey, didn’t immediately return a phone message seeking comment.
-Attorneys for the three other officers also did not immediately respond to emails or phone messages requesting a comment.
+Attorneys for Bean and Smith also did not immediately respond to emails or phone messages requesting a comment.
+Haley's attorney declined to comment.

 Nichols died in a hospital on Jan.
 10, 2023, three days after he was kicked, punched and hit with a police baton after a traffic stop.
 Police video released later that month showed five officers beating Nichols as he yelled for his mother about a block from his house.
 Video also showed the officers milling about and talking with each other as Nichols sat on the ground, struggling with his injuries.